aeraki-mesh/website/content/en/docs/v1.0/tutorials/routing.md

 In the configuration sent to the Sidecar Proxy, Aeraki sets up the MetaProtocol Proxy in the FilterChain of the Outbound Listener corresponding to the service, and specifies Aeraki as the RDS server in the MetaProtocol Proxy configuration.

-Aeraki interprets the routing rules configured in the MetaRouter as routing rules for the MetaProtocol Proxy, and then distributes them to the MetaProtocol Proxy through Aeraki's built-in RDS serve
+Aeraki translates MetaRouter to MetaProtocol route configuration, and then distributes them to the MetaProtocol Proxy through Aeraki's built-in RDS serve

 The configuration of the sidecar proxy can be viewed with the following command.